-Walking up Elgin Street, the ‘lantern’ at the National Arts Centre was lit in orange as a series of messages—truth is medicine’, and ‘every child matters’—flashed on the large screen.
+Walking up Elgin Street, the ‘lantern’ at the National Arts Centre was lit in orange as a series of messages—truth is medicine’ and ‘every child matters’—flashed on the large screen.
 At the National War Memorial, Canadian Rangers, reservists in the Canadian Armed Forces, formed the honour guard at the Tomb of the Unknown Soldier.
 Most Rangers live north of 60, and many come from Indigenous communities.
-I spoke with one of the Rangers who said he had served 10 years, and it was his first trip to Ottawa.
-He expressed the pride he felt as an Indigenous soldier in standing guard that morning.
+I spoke with one of the Rangers, who said he had served ten years, and it was his first trip to Ottawa.
+He expressed his pride as an Indigenous soldier standing guard that morning.
 I saw him again later that day as he and his fellow Rangers posed for pictures with children as the crowds marched down to Confederation Park.

 ABOVE: Totem pole in Confederation Park by Kwakiutl artist Henry Hunt.

 Walking off the square towards the Chateau Laurier is The Valiants Memorial, a series of statues and busts of 14 men and women chosen for their heroism at critical points in Canada’s conflicts.
 One is of an Indigenous person, Thayendanegean, better known as Joseph Brant, who was the war chief of the Six Nations and led his forces in support of the British during the American revolution.
 Without any disrespect to those honoured, I thought of Francis Pegahmagbow of the Shawanaga First Nation near Parry Sound, thrice awarded the Military Medal in WW1, and Canada’s most decorated Indigenous soldier.
 Pegahmagbow returned home to racism and subservience to an Indian Agent.
 Eighty-five years later, he served as an inspiration for Joseph Boyden’s novel Three Day Road.